-Our goal for History education is that children gain an increasingly mature and informed historical perspective on their world, through the ‘big ideas’:
+History at Grimsargh St Michael’s is about finding out what life was like.
+This includes local, national and international history.
+Our goal for history education is that children gain an increasingly mature and informed historical perspective on their world, through the ‘BIG ideas’:

 Chronology: I am a historian because I understand chronology and when events happened in relation to one another.

 Curiosity: I am a historian because I am curious about the processes of change and innovation.

 Enquiry: I am a historian because I can enquire about the past by asking questions and hypothesising theories using evidence.

 ‘We are not makers of history.
 We are made by history’.
 (Dr Martin Luther King)